CUSTOMER ANALYTICS2025-10-14

 Two major areas where AP is being implemented are Content and Customer Service.

-• Content: If your website has realized that its traffic is dropping, it could be because it is not delivering the right type of content.
+• Content: If your website has realized that its traffic is dropping, it could be because it is not delivering the correct type of content.
 A content strategy revolving around Adaptive Personalization will help.
-Delivering personalized, omnichannel content to strike meaningful interactions with the readers is what it must aim for.
-For that, website content providers must gather a profound understanding of every reader’s requirements and need, in addition of course to his/her location and device, and accordingly tailor-make and deliver content.
+Delivering personalized, omnichannel content to strike meaningful interactions with the readers is the goal.
+For that, website content providers must gather a profound understanding of every reader’s requirements and needs, in addition to his/her location and device, and accordingly tailor-make and deliver content.

-• Interactive Voice Response: As customers, we have often found that most of the IVR at call centers are impersonal, automated, and have a standard approach to a problem.
-That is now considered passe since customer relations is a crucial component in an Enterprise’s operations to get personal with its customers.
+• Interactive Voice Response: As customers, we have often found that most IVR systems at call centers are impersonal, automated, and take a standard approach to problems.
+That is now considered passé since customer relations are a crucial component of an Enterprise’s operations to connect personally with its customers.
 It is often the face of a brand.

 But with Adaptive Personalization, organizations now have the opportunity to respond to individual callers, know their behaviors and preferences, and adapt calls at the IVR interaction point.